saiteja623/Coupon-Management-System/README.md

 ---
 ## Unimplemented RestAPIs and Functionalities:

-> Note : These are the cases which I have the approach & though to implement but couldn't implement due to time constraints.
+> Note : These are the cases which I have the approach & thought to implement but couldn't implement due to time constraints.

 * GET __/api/coupons/bxgy :__ The implementaion of fetching a bxgy type coupon which includes deserialization of List<Product> object.